 In the current bear market, these stocks have gained 7%.
-In early March, before the coronavirus decimated stocks, investors drove up these companies “share prices because of their natural resilience to recession.
+Before the coronavirus decimated stocks in early March, investors drove up these companies’ “share prices because of their natural resilience to recession.
 O’Reilly holds his own and has earned his place as a stock that can be invested in even during a recession.

 The lucrative quarterly dividend yield of 7.16% makes it one of the highest paying assets on the market.
 However, be wary of chasing companies based on dividend yields, as some companies will try to attract investors with high dividends to distract from their poor underlying health.

 Recession-proof stocks are classified as stocks of companies that continue to thrive during economic downturns, such as the current stock market pandemic.
-Certain industries, such as consumer goods, food and beverages, are considered recession-resistant because they have been identified as indispensable raw materials.
+Specific industries, such as consumer goods, food and beverages, are considered recession-resistant because they have been indispensable raw materials.
 The three stocks listed above are diversified pick-ups that offer investors growth and earnings potential.

 Stock markets are expected to remain volatile in the short term due to significant macroeconomic challenges at the global level.
 Although few analysts believe that markets in 2021 will undergo a correction, it makes sense to be prepared for such a scenario.

-As mentioned above, it is important to remember that recessions are different for stocks than for everyone else.
+As mentioned above, it is essential to remember that recessions are different for stocks than for everyone else.
 Some companies and sectors are immune to recessions, while others are better off in periods of upheaval.
-Stocks in sectors that are in a recession are not necessarily in the economy from which they can recover.
+Moreover, stocks in industries in a recession are not necessarily in the economy from which they can recover.

 Invest in recession-proof stocks that have proven to perform sustainably during market setbacks, helping you hedge your portfolio and maximize returns.
 The spectre of an impending recession may tempt you to forget high-volatility stocks such as penny stocks.
 Instead, start looking for recession-proof (or at least recession-resistant) investments to reduce your portfolio risk and emerge stronger from the storm.